avoutsinas/Visualisations-of-finite-automata/README.md

   <img src="https://github.com/avoutsinas/Visualisations-of-finite-automata/blob/main/source/images/Tutorial/sipser_solution.png" width="480" />
 </p>

 Finally, we can click the "CLEAR" button to reset all panels of the application and begin designing a brand new automaton to convert.
-To create a DFA and convert it to minimalform, we would simply have to click the tab "DFA" and start designing the input DFA.
+To create a DFA and convert it to minimal form, we would simply have to click the tab "DFA" and start designing the input DFA.

 ## Installation guide
 This application is designed to operate on a Windows computer.
 In order to successfully install  and run the application perform the following steps: